uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 6. When Steph logs in, she sees my follow request and approves it.
 7. Now Steph's server (node2) knows that I am following her.
 8. Steph makes a public post.
-9. Steph's server (node1) sends Steph's new post to my inbox with POST http://node1/api/authors/555555555/inbox.
+9. Steph's server (node2) sends Steph's new post to my inbox with POST http://node1/api/authors/555555555/inbox.
 10. I eventually see Steph's new post, and click like on it.
 11. My server sends the like to Steph's inbox with POST http://node2/api/authors/777777777/inbox

+The Frontend-to-Backend (also known as [local]) communication for this scenario is up to your team, this only describes the Backend-to-Backend communication between two different nodes.

 # API Endpoints